Djoe-Denne/Palantir/docs/technical/input_system.md

    - All shortcuts are defined in external configuration
    - Runtime behavior is determined by configuration
    - Default configurations are provided automatically

+4. **Thread Safety**
+   - Singleton instances are thread-safe
+   - Key registration is synchronized
+   - Signal processing is protected

 ### Core Components